The Vermont Statutes Online

 The Manager shall receive such compensation as may be fixed by the Selectboard.

-In the event of a temporary absence or disability, the Town Manager may, with the consent of the Board, designate by letter filed with the Town Clerk a qualified person to perform the Manager's duties.
-If the Manager fails to make such designation, the Selectboard may appoint a person to perform the duties of the Manager until he or she shall return or his or her disability shall cease.
+In the event of a temporary absence or disability, the Town Manager may, with the consent of the Selectboard, designate by letter filed with the Town Clerk a qualified person to perform the Manager’s duties.
+If the Manager fails to make the designation, the Selectboard may appoint a person to perform the duties of the Manager until the Town Manager shall return or the Town Manager’s disability shall cease.
 (Amended 2021, No. M-17 (Adj.
 Sess.), § 2, eff.
 June 7, 2022.)

 - Subchapter 009: COMMISSIONS AND APPOINTMENTS